cozy/cozy-ical/README.md

 *cozy-ical* is a simple library to deal with the iCal format.
 It makes life easier to parse iCal files and to build them.

-## Warning: API breaks whith the 1.0.0 version
+## Warning: API backward-compatibilty breaks with the 1.0.0 version

 With 1.0.0 version every component of Cozy-Ical parameters of components construction must be given through an option object.
 See example